SEVENTH ANNUAL JOSEPH MILLER ABSTRACT PHOTOGRAPHY EXHIBIT

 SALES – All inquiries regarding the purchase of artwork will be forwarded to the maker.

-AWARDS – Special Merit Awards, chosen by the juror, will be announced at the reception on Sunday, May 8, 2016.
+AWARDS– Special Merit Awards, chosen by the juror, will be announced at the reception on Sunday, May 7, 2017.

 EXHIBIT DETAILS – Images that are juried in to the exhibit must be printed, matted, framed and appropriately labeled for exhibition; ALL accepted images must meet the following requirements:

 - ALL PRINTS ACCEPTED FOR DISPLAY MUST ARRIVE AT THE CENTER WITH COMPLETED LABELS ON THE BACK.
-Exhibit labels are supplied at the end of the Prospectus.
+Exhibit labels are supplied below (scroll down past the mail-in entry form).
 These labels must be printed out, completely filled in and attached to the back of each framed print juried into the exhibit.

 - Prints must be carefully matted with white or off-white mat board and acid-free backing.

 - Matted prints must be delivered in metal exhibition-type frames with screw eyes or metal hangers.
 NO PLASTIC FRAMES OR CLIP FRAMES WILL BE ACCEPTED.

 - Framed prints must arrive with a secure hanging wire attached to the frame ready for hanging.

 - No frames larger than 18 X 24 inches will be accepted.